thephpleague/uri/docs/5.0/uri/api.md

 To replace one of the URI part you can use the modifying methods exposed by all URI object.
 If the modifications do not alter the current object, it is returned as is, otherwise, a new modified object is returned.

-<p class="message-warning">The method will trigger a <code>InvalidArgumentException</code> exception if the resulting URI is not valid.
-The modification validaity is scheme dependant.</p>
+<p class="message-notice">Any modification method can trigger a <code>League\Uri\Schemes\UriException</code> exception if the resulting URI is not valid.
+Just like with the instantiation methods, validition is scheme dependant.</p>

 ~~~php
 <?php